Lay Up Under Me: Beyoncé version

 American singer Beyoncé rerecorded "Lay Up Under Me" for the deluxe edition of her fourth studio album, 4 (2011).
-Her version of "Lay Up Under Me" on includes further writing from Beyoncé, and was produced by Knowles and Taylor.
 It was made available on the deluxe edition of 4, which could only be purchased at Target Corporation until January 2012.
 The deluxe edition was released to iTunes Stores on January 2, 2012.
 It includes two additional tracks, "Schoolin' Life" and "Dance for You", and three remixes of the lead single "Run the World (Girls)" (2011).
 In 2013, the Target deluxe edition and standard edition of the album were replaced with the expanded edition in both physical and iTunes formats.
 This edition excludes Beyoncé's version of "Lay Up Under Me".

 Knowles' version of "Lay Up Under Me" is an uptempo R&B and funk song, which recalls the 1970s soul music with retro style horn instrumentation; "Lay Up Under Me" features a content-sounding Knowles gushing over the lyrics.
 She tells her romantic interest to forget the club as the party is right at home with her, as she sings "You ain't gotta worry 'bout a club, just come on lay up under me tonight."